cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 > NOTE: to see the changes, navigate to **ACC Log Analytics > ACC Log Policies**, clear the filter, and confirm the following policies exist:
    ![custom acc log policies](acc-log-policies-workshop.png)

+### Fix temporary glitch in ACC log plugins, post policies import:
+1. Navigate to **Agent Client Collector > Configuration > ACC Plugins**
+1. Open each of the "filebeat" records (start with the one for *Linux* which is critical for the workshop):
+1. At the top, to edit this record, click "here"
+1. Check the "Active" box
+1. Update
+> this is a bug that only happens after exporting and importing ACC-L policies - and Dev are on it...

 # Install the ACC Software using Ansible

 1. Run the Install Agents Playbook